etnt/elogger/README.md

 It has been renamed and put at github for convenient usage by other Erlang github project.

-To set it up: add it it as a git submodule and make sure the Erlang path is including its `ebin` directory.
+To set it up: add it as a git submodule and make sure the Erlang path is including its `ebin` directory.
 Then start it from your supervisor.
 Example: